Jonathan W. Fitch

 As A Domestic and International Arbitrator

 Mr. Fitch has been appointed as an arbitrator in over 65 arbitrations.
+Best Lawyers in America® recognized him as a “Lawyer of the Year” 2023 for Arbitration in Boston.
 He has extensive experience as an emergency arbitrator, sole arbitrator, panelist and chair in both complex domestic and international arbitrations.
 Mr. Fitch has served as an arbitrator on many multi-million dollar commercial claims involving, for instance: technology supply and service agreements; technology license agreements; technology manufacturing agreements; FRAND; patent exhaustion; proprietary information; invention assignment of medical and other products; software, firmware and hardware agreements; FIFRA; employment agreements; securities purchase and investment agreements; non-solicit and non-competition agreements; the liquidation of hedge funds; fiduciary duties; and the valuation of shareholder interests and terms of shareholder buyouts.

 Mr. Fitch is a Fellow of the College of Commercial Arbitrators, an elite, invitation-only organization dedicated to best practices in commercial arbitrations.
 He is a member of the panel of arbitrators for the International Centre for Dispute Resolution, a division of the American Arbitration Association and he is also a member of the AAA’s panel for Large, Complex Cases.
 He is an arbitrator on the Tech List of the Silicon Valley Arbitration and Mediation Center, which identifies the “The World’s Leading Technology Arbitrators and Mediators.”
 Mr. Fitch is an arbitrator on CPR’s Panels of Distinguished Neutrals.
 He is also listed as an arbitrator by the International Chamber of Commerce and the Global Arbitration Review.
 Mr. Fitch is a Fellow of the Chartered Institute of Arbitrators.